compsocialscience/summer-institute/2022/helsinki/index.md

 We welcome applicants from all backgrounds and fields of study, especially applicants from groups currently under-represented in computational social science.
 About 20 participants will be invited, and participants are expected to fully attend and participate in the entire two-week program.

-[Application materials](https://compsocialscience.github.io/summer-institute/2022/helsinki/apply) are due early March (exact date to be decided).
+[Application materials](https://compsocialscience.github.io/summer-institute/2022/helsinki/apply) are due early March 28th.